storj/storj/docs/blueprints/storagenode-graceful-exit/reports.md

 ## Abstract

-A satellite operator needs to know that status of exiting nodes in order to process escrows.
+A satellite operator needs to know that status of exiting nodes in order to process held amount.

 ## Background

-As a result of a Graceful Exit, satellite operators need to release the escrow to the exited storage node.
+As a result of a Graceful Exit, satellite operators need to release the held amount to the exited storage node.
 This means we need a report for exited nodes.

 This report should contain:
 - NodeID